mucximilian/memstats/README.md

 ##About

-Currently only the all-time points are plotted for my [Memrise profile](http://www.memrise.com/user/mucx).
+Currently only the cumulative and absolute all-time points and items are plotted for my [Memrise profile](http://www.memrise.com/user/mucx).

 The stats are retrieved daily via a cron-job controlled PHP script and stored in a MySQL database.
 Using the quick export function of PHPMyAdmin, a CSV file is created containing the following data: